HISTORY OF MMAG

 © Pamela Cooper

-“ART IN MENTONE – A Local Tradition” published 2017
+“ART IN MENTONE – A Local Tradition” published 2017.
+Commissioned by MMAG.

-This illustrated history of Mentone Mordialloc Art Group is available for purchase from the studio for $20.00.
+This full colour, illustrated history of the Mentone Mordialloc Art Group is available for purchase from the studio for $20.00.

 Our Life Members